Riparian water rights: Riparian rights

 Under riparian law, water is a public good like the air, sunlight, or wildlife.
 It is not "owned" by the government, state or private individual but is rather included as part of the land over which it falls from the sky or then travels along the surface.

 In determining the contours of riparian rights, there is a clear distinction between navigable (public) waters and non-navigable waters.
 The land below navigable waters is the property of state, and subject to all the public land laws and in most states public trust rights.
 Navigable waters are treated as public highways with any exclusive riparian right ending at the ordinary high water mark.
 Like a road, any riparian right is subordinate to the public's right to travel on the river, but any public right is subject to nuisance laws and the police power of the state.
 It is not an individual right or liberty interest.
 Because a finding of navigability establishes state versus federal property, navigability for purposes of riverbed title is a federal question determined under federal law.
 The states retain the power of defining the scope of the public trust over navigable waters.
-A non-navigable stream is synonymous with private property, or jointly-owned property if it serves as a boundary.
+A non-navigable stream is synonymous with private property, or jointly owned property if it serves as a boundary.

 The state could choose to divest itself of title to the streambed, but the waters and use of the waters remains subject to the Commerce Clause of the United States Constitution which holds an easement or servitude, benefiting the federal government for the purpose of regulating commerce on navigable bodies of water.

-The reasonable use of the water by a riparian owner is subject to the downstream riparian owners "riparian right" to receive waters undiminished in flow and quality.
-Federal environmental regulation of non-navigable waters under the Clean Water Act of 1972 is possible, because all surface waters eventually flow to the public ocean.
+The reasonable use of the water by a riparian owner is subject to the downstream riparian owner's "riparian right" to receive waters undiminished in flow and quality.
+Federal environmental regulation of non-navigable waters under the Clean Water Act of 1972 was possible, because all surface waters eventually flowed to the public ocean.
 This has been the subject of political controversy, for example over implementation of the Clean Water Rule.

+In 2023 the United States Supreme Court ruled in Sackett v.
+EPA by a 5–4 decision that the EPA could only regulate waters in the United States which have not been isolated from larger bodies of water.